-GRIN (Gahanna Residents In Need), 6:30 p.m. the first Thursday of the month at 760 Morrison Road, Gahanna.
-GRIN offers food pantry, clothing and financial assistance from 6 to 8 p.m. the first and third Tuesdays of the month, 9 to 11 a.m. the first and third Saturdays and from 9 a.m. to noon on the second and fourth Wednesdays of the month.
-For more information, visit grin4gahanna.org or send an email to email@example.com.
+GRIN (Gahanna Residents In Need), 6:30 p.m. the first Thursday of the month at 760 Morrison Road.
+GRIN offers food-pantry, clothing and financial assistance from 6 to 8 p.m. the first and third Tuesdays of the month, from 9 to 11 a.m. the first and third Saturdays and from 9 a.m. to noon Wednesdays.
+Donors may drop off food at the Everest Institute, 825 Tech Center Drive.
+For more information, visit grin4gahanna.org or email to email@example.com.

 Take Off Pounds Sensibly, 6 to 7 p.m.
 Thursdays in the Fireplace room at Mifflin Presbyterian Church, 123 Granville Road, Gahanna.
 TOPS is a nonprofit weight loss support group, and the first meeting is free for attendees.
 Visitors are welcome.

 Gahanna Kiwanis Club, 6:30 p.m. the first Monday and 7 p.m. third and last Mondays of the month at the Gahanna Senior Center, 480 Rocky Fork Drive.

 Gahanna Lions Club, 6:30 p.m. on the second and fourth Mondays of each month at the Rusty Bucket restaurant, 73 N. Hamilton Road.
 Gahanna.
 Those interested in serving a worthwhile cause are invited.
 For more information, go to e-clubhouse.org/sites/gahannaoh.